expresspigeon/blog/src/content/kb/api/dictionaries.md

 # Dictionaries

-Dictionaries are a capability to store name/value pairs on your account to merge into templates.
+Dictionaries add the capability to store name/value pairs on your account to merge into templates.
 They remove the need to send the same data over and over to the API.

 A single dictionary may represent a product with attributes, where each attribute name is some property of a product (name, description, price, URL to image, etc.).
 In other cases, a dictionary can be a set of internationalized messages, where each dictionary is a collection of messages in different languages (English, French, etc.)

-## Create a new dictionary
+## Create a New Dictionary

 > https://api.expresspigeon.com/dictionaries